orientation vs onboarding

 1. Extend the Timeline

-- Onboarding is not just a one-day event it should span several weeks or even months.
+Onboarding is not a one-day event but it should take several weeks or even months.

-- Take new hires on a step-by-step journey through the company, their role, and the culture letting them discover and grow at a comfortable pace.
+• Introduce new employees to a gradual journey through the company, their job and the culture allowing them to explore and develop at their own pace.

-- It also provides time to build relationships and gain confidence in their new role.
+• It also gives time to establish relationships and be confident in their new position.

 2. Personalize the Experience